-All voters are encouraged to vote absentee by mail for November 3, 2020 election.
+Due to the COVID pandemic, all voters are encouraged to vote absentee by mail.

 Register to Vote

-If you have just moved to Liberty Grove or have changed your address you will need to register to vote.
+If you have recently moved to Liberty Grove or have changed your address (28 consecutive days prior to the election), you will need to register to vote.
 You will need to provide proof of your residence when submitting your application.
 Click here for a list of acceptable P.O.R. documents.